AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51792-page-does-not-have-impression-event.md

 <u>Expected results</u>:

-The Impression event should begin with all of the products on the page.
+The impression event should begin with all of the products on the page.

 <u>Actual results</u>: